-Based on what a good company is made of, the short answer is "MEH".
+Based on what a good company is made of, the short answer is "YES".
 But you should make your own due diligence as far as valuation is concerned, since value creation is not the same as total shareholder´s return.
 Here is a short summary of what we think of Docusign:

 The quality of Docusign´s business

 - It has enormous value creation drivers.
 Scroll down for the details.

 - It has decent risk management and value creation track records.

 - Its management seems to have enough grit (mix of passion and perseverance).

 - Smart(er) Money (Insiders and/or Hedge Funds) is not buying in the past quarter.

 We think valuation should be a personal exercise, and not be trusted as-is.
 The following summary should serve as directional information only.

 - According to GuruFocus Fair Value model, it is Significantly Undervalued.

 - Analysts´ mean target price is 66.34 USD.